Comparison of Star Trek and Star Wars: Critique and commentaries

 Science fiction writer David Brin criticized Star Wars at the time of the release of The Phantom Menace, arguing that while the Star Wars movies provide special effects and action/adventure, audiences are not encouraged to engage with their overriding themes.
 Among his issues with Star Wars and George Lucas, whom he accused of "having an agenda," is that the Star Wars galaxy is too "elitist," with arbitrary rulers on both the evil and good sides, replacing one another without any involvement of the population.
 He criticizes both sides of the Galactic Civil War as part of the "same genetically superior royal family."
 He finds the Star Wars universe flawed with additional forms of absolutism, such as justified emotions leading a good person to evil – for example citing the idea that Luke Skywalker killing Palpatine would somehow turn him to the dark side, despite the act potentially saving millions of lives.
-Among the many other flaws he sees with Star Wars is that Anakin Skywalker becomes a hero in the ending of Return of the Jedi simply because he saved his son's life, while the atrocities he committed during his time in power go largely ignored.
+Among the many other flaws he sees with Star Wars is that Anakin Skywalker becomes a hero at the end of Return of the Jedi simply because he saved his son's life, while the atrocities he committed during his time in power go largely ignored.
 In contrast, he argues that, despite its flaws, Star Trek is "democratic," takes up more multifaceted issues, and values "cooperation and wit."

 William Shatner argues that Star Trek is superior to Star Wars.
 According to him, "Star Trek had relationships and conflict among the relationships and stories that involved humanity and philosophical questions."
 Shatner believes that Star Wars was only better than Star Trek in terms of special effects, and that once J.J.
 Abrams became involved, Star Trek was able to "supersede Star Wars on every level."

-Tim Russ, who played Tuvok on Star Trek: Voyager, claims that it is difficult to find common enough elements to be able to compare the two.
+Tim Russ, who played Tuvok in Star Trek: Voyager, claims that it is difficult to find common enough elements to be able to compare the two.
 Among those common elements are their similar settings populated by unique characters and technologies.
 He echoed Shatner that Star Trek reflects common human issues, the morals of exploration, and considers ethical questions.
-Star Wars in his view is a classic medieval tale dressed up as action-adventure, and that embraces the Eastern philosophy of inner-strength.
+Star Wars in his view is a classic medieval tale dressed up as action-adventure, and that embraces the Eastern philosophy of inner strength.
 Russ concludes that despite both their success and popularity, Star Trek comes out as the better of the two, as it is set in "our" galaxy and therefore people can relate better to it, whereas Star Wars takes place in another galaxy.
 He acknowledged that he could be biased.